infoatgodreams/GoDreams-Repository/Volume 1/Current Reality/International CCIs/The Impact of Institutionalization on Child Development_Kim Mclean.md

 	-  In each of these studies researchers used a separation reunion procedure with preschool-aged children in which children first interacted with their mothers in play, stayed in the same room with a stranger while their mother left, and  then were reunited with their mothers.
 	-   Chisholm (1998) used [[Crittenden’s Pre school Assessment of Attachment (PAA)]]to  code preschool attachment patterns, whereas  both Marcovitch et al. (1997) and O’Connor  et al. (2003) used the [[Cassidy, Marvin, and  MacArthur Working Group Preschool  Attachment System]].
 	-  Chisholm (1998) found that, compared to orphanage children classified as secure, those who were classified as insecure lower IQs, more behavior problems, parents who reported higher levels of parenting  stress, and lower socioeconomic status backgrounds.
 -   The distribution of atypical patterns in previously institutionalized children is not the  same as in other maltreated samples.
-[Observed behavior assessments 1](Roll%20Ups/Child%20Development/Observed%20behavior%20assessments%201.md)
+[Observed behavior assessments](Roll%20Ups/Child%20Development/Observed%20behavior%20assessments.md)
 	- One difference is that orphanage samples display a **lower percentage of the Defended/Coercive (A/C) insecure pattern** than do other maltreated  samples.
 	- A child classified as A/C shifts back and forth between defended and coercive strategies in response to the behavior of an often unpredictable caregiver.
 	-   Orphanage children in the Canadian sample also displayed a higher percentage of compulsive caregiving (A3), a pattern more commonly seen in neglected samples than in abused  samples of children (Crittenden & Claussen,  2000).
-[Observed behavior assessments 1](Roll%20Ups/Child%20Development/Observed%20behavior%20assessments%201.md)
+[Observed behavior assessments](Roll%20Ups/Child%20Development/Observed%20behavior%20assessments.md)
 		-  The compulsive caregiving pattern is adopted  in response to a withdrawn or unresponsive  caregiver.
 		-  A child displaying an A3 pattern inhibits negative affect and attempts to cheer  an unresponsive caregiver with overbrightness  and nurturance (Crittenden, 1992a).
 	-  Another difference is that the Insecure (other) pattern is more common in orphanage samples than in maltreated samples. **Insecure (other), by definition indicates behavior that is difficult to classify.
 This classification is given when a child is clearly insecure, but the  strategy that he or she uses in interaction does  not fit any of the established insecure patterns.**